 While in-shape female endomorphs still look like endomorphs but slimmer and toned, male endomorphs when in shape look more mesomorphic.

-The first 4 endomorphs below are all (okay pretend to be) superheroes.
+The first four famous examples below are all (okay pretend to be) superheroes.
 But at one point or another they were overweight and out of shape, whether as kids such Henry Cavill who was reportedly nicknamed “Fat Cavill” at school or chubby kid Dwayne Johnson.
 They went on to become Superman and “The Rock” respectively (who says success isn’t the best revenge?).
-And what about Chris Pratt who played the funny sidekick until he dropped the weight to unleash his abs and inner superhero (or dinosaur whisperer).
+And what about Chris Pratt who played the funny sidekick until he dropped the weight to unleash his abs and inner superhero and dinosaur whisperer.
 And then there’s gladiator Russell Crowe.

 So despite what you may think, being an endomorph isn’t half bad, especially if you plan on saving the world.